timdorr/tesla-api/docs/vehicle/state/data.md

 ## GET `/api/1/vehicles/{id}/vehicle_data`

-A rollup of all the `data_request` endpoints plus vehicle configuration.
+The base endpoint which returns all vehicle data.

 _Note:_ all `*_range` values are in miles, irrespective of GUI configuration.